own-pt/cl-wnbrowser/README.md

 # README #

 This is CL-WNBROWSER pre-alpha, version 0.
+It is currently running at http://logics.emap.fgv.br/wn/

+See also the OpenWordnet-PT site at https://github.com/arademaker/openWordnet-PT/

 ### How do I get set up? ###